-Throughout the degree programme, students will be invited to lectures by guest speakers that are visiting the School of Education.
+Throughout the degree programme, students will be invited to lectures by guest speakers that are visiting The Strathclyde Institute of Education.
 They'll also be invited to lectures specifically for Education students.
 As part of the work on professional development, students will have the opportunity to organise guest speakers from relevant organisations to speak with students.
-The School of Education aims to be responsive to the interests of its students as well as ensuring that they have access to leading educationists when they visit.
+The Strathclyde Institute of Education aims to be responsive to the interests of its students as well as ensuring that they have access to leading educationists when they visit.

 Our assessment methods include: